 I don’t recommend nets to keep birds away.
 Birds can get strangled to death, tangled up, or suffer injuries while struggling to escape.
-For example, some users of this netting complained that it strangled birds to death.
+For example, some users of netting complained that it strangled birds to death.

 What Home Remedy Keeps Birds Away?

 Home remedies such as shiny, moving things keep birds away.
 They can stop them from nesting on your porch.
 Examples include mirrors, reflective bird diverters, old CDs, metallic streamers, and metal windchimes.

 Birds hate the smells of essential oils, garlic, cayenne pepper, chili pepper, or vinegar.
 You have to apply these scents regularly, as they fade over time.
 Birds have weak respiratory systems, so be sure to dilute essential oils like peppermint.